ava-labs/hypersdk/docs/tutorials/morpheusvm/3_testing.md

 of MorpheusVM which introduced the concepts of actions and storage in the context of token transfers.
 In the `options` section, you then extended your VM by adding an option which allowed your VM to spin-up a JSON-RPC server.
-Finally, in this section, we added workload tests to make sure our VM works as expected.
+Finally, in this section, we added integration tests to make sure our VM works as expected.

+In the final two sections, we'll explore the HyperSDK-CLI which will allow us to interact with our VM by reading from it and being able to send TXs in real time from the command line!